Fredko01/Sorting-Visualizer/README.md

 1. blue: default
 2. light blue: selected
-3. purple: selected or sorted but the bar might not be at the correct position
+3. purple: sorted but the bar might not be at the correct position or another selected.
 4. green: sorted and the bar is at the correct position.

 The speed of the sorting algorithms can be varied between 1 and 300, which is a delay in ms. The speed can be varied while the sorting algorithm is running.